Tygs/0bin/docs/.build/html/_sources/en/intro.txt

 - copy paste to clipboard in a click;
 - get paste short URL in a click;
 - own previous pastes history;
-- visual hash of a paste to easily tell it appart from others in a list.
+- visual hash of a paste to easily tell it apart from others in a list;
+- `optional command-line tool`_ to encrypt and paste data from shell or scripts.

 Technologies used
 ==================